 Current students may request permission to audit elective courses for personal enrichment without receiving academic credit.
 Students auditing a course are not required to take the tests in the course.
-(Requests to audit at the Northeast campus must be approved by the director's office at the Northeast campus for final approval.)

 Class Assignments

 Class assignments must be submitted on or before the due date announced by the professor.
 Late assignments may be reduced in grade or refused by the professor at his or her discretion.
 It is the prerogative of the professor to determine the nature, extent, and due date of makeup work.
 There is no obligation for the professor to provide a makeup opportunity.